-In 2022, we staff were able to update missing information of 57 public outfalls.
-As of 2023, we have collected material and size data on 119 of 229 known primary public outfalls.
-For 2023, we will prioritize inspections of outfalls with missing material and size information and expect to have all outfall accounted for by the end of 2023.
+In 2023, we updated missing information of 3 public outfalls.
+As of 2024, we have collected material and size data on 175 of 230 known primary public outfalls.
+For 2024, we will prioritize inspections of outfalls with missing material and size information and expect to have mostly all outfall accounted for by the end of 2024.